-Project Scientist Fred Bauman recently received the ASHRAE Fellow award, a recognition for those who have distinguished themselves in the heating, ventilation, and air conditioning (HVAC) industry.
-His contributions to ASHRAE and the broader industry are based on the extensive research on underfloor air distribution (UFAD) that he directed at CBE, leading to deeper knowledge and guidance for these advanced HVAC systems.
-More recently, he has led a similar effort within CBE to address thermally massive radiant systems.
-Learn more about his research and what he has been working on over the past 30+ years at UC Berkeley.
-Read more
+Project Scientist Fred Bauman recently received the ASHRAE Fellow award, a recognition for those who have distinguished themselves in the HVAC industry.
+His contributions are based on the extensive research on UFAD that he directed at CBE, leading to deeper knowledge and guidance for these advanced HVAC systems.
+Recently, he has led a similar efforts to address thermally massive radiant systems.

-However, a simple and cost-effective addition to these units would have kept us all comfortable: ceiling fans.
-CBE research has quantified what we all know intuitively, that fans can provide acceptable comfort at temperatures that otherwise would be stifling.
+CBE research has quantified what we all know intuitively: ceiling fans can provide acceptable comfort at temperatures that otherwise would be stifling.
 This enables passive solutions in milder climates, and may reduce the reliance on air conditioning in climates where passive solutions alone are not sufficient.

-In March, CBE’s research team received the welcome news of a successful proposal led by the UC Davis Energy and Efficiency Institute, with Lawrence Berkeley National Laboratory and UC Berkeley, to form a new California Energy Product Evaluation (Cal-EPE) Hub.
-The objective of the Cal-EPE Hub is to evaluate commercially available technologies that are relevant to institutional and commercial customer procurement processes, including products related to energy efficiency, renewable distributed generation, and distributed storage.
-This work will lead to a buyer’s guide directed toward potential customers hoping to make more informed decisions.
-Read more
+In March, CBE’s research team received news of a successful proposal led by the UC Davis Energy and Efficiency Institute to form a new California Energy Product Evaluation (Cal-EPE) Hub.
+The objective of the Hub is to evaluate commercially available technologies that are relevant to institutional and commercial customer procurement processes, including products related to energy efficiency, renewable distributed generation, and distributed storage.

-This spring, CBE welcomes a global HVAC manufacturer as one of its newest industry members.
-Having yet to fully establish themselves in North America, you could be forgiven for not recognizing the Daikin brand.
+This spring, CBE welcomes global HVAC manufacturer Daikin as one of its newest industry members.
+Having yet to fully establish themselves in North America, you could be forgiven for not recognizing their brand.
 However, with annual sales of over 17 billion dollars, Daikin is indeed a global leader in air conditioning equipment.